Calculate your benefits

 Please note your LGPS pension benefits will be subject to overriding constraints imposed by Her Majesty's Revenue and Customs (HMRC).
 Any changes made by HMRC or the Department for Communities and Local Government (the Government department responsible for the LGPS) may impact upon these projections.

-Your benefit projections are shown in 'today's money' i.e. based on your current pensionable pay (or current full-time equivalent pensionable pay if you only work part-time).
+Your benefit projections are shown in 'today's money', that is, based on your current pensionable pay (or current full-time equivalent pensionable pay if you only work part-time).
 The projections are based on the new LGPS rules at the date of calculation.

 The projections are based on the following assumptions: